Behavior Analytics: Flow Analytics

 2. Then, you should identify the Base Step, which aims to create a flow for the selected event, such as creating a flow starting with this event or creating streams ending with this event.

-• You can choose First Step to make the event the starting point for checking user flow.
+• You can choose First Step to make the event the starting point for checking the user flow.
 For instance, selecting 'Homepage' will reveal users' subsequent actions (events) after visiting the homepage.

-3. After the event selection, you should specify the number of steps for flow.
+3. After the event selection, you should specify the number of steps for the flow.
 It indicates the number of stages you want to display after the Base Steps.
 However, it's important to note that specific visuals may be limited when dealing with many steps.
 For example, if you choose 3 as the maximum rank, your flow will be created for 3 steps before or 3 steps after the selected event.

 image.png

-5. To create a flow, select a date range.
+4. To create a flow, select a date range.

-6. You can also adjust your flow for different data sources with source selection and set your flow for different user segments with user filters.
+5. You can also adjust your flow for different data sources with source selection and set your flow for different user segments with user filters.

 image.png